michaelbev/interview-template-eng-leadership/README.md

 * How does your role relate to engineering?
 * What do you need from this role?

-## Interviewer - Hiring Manager
+## Interviewer - Hiring Manager Only

-* What do you need from this role?
 * What is the history of this position?
 * What are some challenges I would face in this job?
 * How do you define success for this job?